Florida is an ideal vacation destination that is known for it’s warm and clear waters which are ideal for snorkeling.

 Very popular with locals and free of any admission charges, a beautiful white sand beach lined with palm trees and all the amenities you need for the day.
 With rocky outcrops that were once part of a coral reef they attract plenty of sea life.

 A great place to spend the day with your family.
 There is also a playground if the little ones get bored of snorkeling.

 An island loaded with history, it is located in the middle of the Old Seven Mile Bridge.
-A unique site and interesting story lays behind this one and due to it’s popularity there is a $11 admission fee to snorkel.
-The island is home to 8 buildings that are on the National register for historic places.
+A unique site and interesting story lays behind this one and due to its popularity, there is an $11 admission fee to snorkel.
+The island is home to 8 buildings that are on the National Register for historic places.
 Some of them are remains of a work camp from the East coast railway.

 Fort Zachary Taylor State Park and Beach

 With a rocky bottom but clear water this makes for great snorkeling visibility.
 Located where the Gulf and Atlantic ocean in Key West there is heaps of live coral and fish to observe.
 I definitely recommend wearing some water shoes if you are keen due to the sharp rocks.
 Be sure to read through my best water shoes review if you don’t already have a pair.